mcornea/mcornea.github.io/_posts/2015-04-19-graphing-car-metrics-into-the-cloud-with-raspberry-pi.markdown

 - Put everything together

-Basically we have all the system's components but we need to connect them somehow to get functionality out of it.
-After doing some Google searches I found out that there were some cheap Bluetooth OBD readers on the market and decided to go with that.
+At this point we have the system's individual components but we need to connect them somehow to get functionality out of it.
+After doing some searches I found out that there were some cheap Bluetooth OBD readers on the market and decided to go with that.
 Since I was going to use Bluetooth for connecting the Raspberry Pi to the OBD reader I also needed a USB Bluetooth dongle.
-The last component in the system was getting the Raspberry Pi connected to the Graphite instance.
-Since I'm a cloudy guy I'm going to run Graphite on my lab Openstack so this means I was going to require an Internet connection on the Pi.
+The last step in getting the system done would be to get the Raspberry Pi connected to Graphite.
+Since I'm a cloudy guy I'm going to run Graphite on my Openstack lab so this means I'm going to need an Internet connection on the Pi.
 First thing that came to mind was getting an USB 3G modem.
 After doing some reading I found out that most of these modems require external power.
 I wanted to keep cabling as clean as possible by powering the Pi from the car's USB port so I went for another approach.
-The solution I came up was to use my phone's tethering capabilities and get the Pi connected to it via WiFi so I also required a USB WiFi dongle.
+The solution I came up was to use my phone's tethering capabilities and get the Pi connected via WiFi.
+By doing this I also required a USB WiFi dongle.

 ## Diagram of how this is going to work:
 <a href="{{'assets/static/car_odb.png' | prepend: site.baseurl | prepend: site.url }}"><img src="{{'assets/static/car_odb.png' | prepend: site.baseurl | prepend: site.url }}" alt="Car OBD" width="500" height="350"/></a>